ksruprec/heirloom-goods/README.md

-# Assessment 3: HTML/CSS/JS and SQL
+# HTML/CSS/JS and SQL
-- **E-commerce Business**
+- **E-commerce Business challenge from Code Platoon**

-## Requirements
+## Tech Used
-- This assessment must be completed using raw SQL on your back-end.
-- You may use either SQLite3 or PostgreSQL for your database.
-- This assessment must be completed using HTML, CSS, Bootstrap, and vanilla JS on your front-end.
+- Completed e-commerce site using HTML, CSS, Bootstrap, and vanilla JS

-## Challenge
-E-commerce business continues to grow in our digital age.
-For this challenge, we want you to develop two disconnected components of a full-stack application for an e-commerce company:
-- A back-end database
-- A front-end HTML site
+- Used SQLite3 to create unrelated database to make raw SQL queries.

-### Part I: Back-end Database
+### Back-end Database
-Your database should be designed to store customer, product, category, and order information.
-We are going to ask you to complete the following three items:
+My database was designed to store customer, product, category, and order information.
 - database/schema.sql:
   - SQL containing the schema design for your database (tables and relationships)
 - database/seeds.sql: